 Andrea Mazzenga, RN, is a wife, mother, grandmother, and lampwork artist.
 She owns and operates Buttercup Beads, her beautiful little bead store of 13 years, along with her daughter Carlie in Audubon, Pennsylvania.
 Art has always played a large role in her life, and she enjoys many other artistic avenues such as painting, photography, and poetry.

 She was pulled to her love of everything beads with her first glass flameworking class over 17 years ago.
 In 2007, she decided to leave medicine for sparkly things, and hasn’t looked back.
 She has taught her designs at BeadFest and has been published multiple times in both Bead & Button, and BeadWork magazines.

 In 2017, her projects were also featured in Creative Beading, Vol. 12 – The best projects from a year of Bead & Button Magazine.
 Andrea believes that everyone should take the time to explore their creative passions because it makes for a happy and satisfying life.
+She offers a wide variety of bead classes in almost all beading techniques.
 Her students thinks she's an extremely patient teacher and only smacks their fingers with a ruler when it's absolutely necessary and they don't pay attention. (eh, 12 yrs of catholic schooling....)

 Carlie is Andrea's youngest daughter and main job now is to keep little Billy and her new set of twins from pulling at all the beads in the store.

 Since having the twins - she mostly works behind the scenes with bookkeeping, buying, sorting, creating.
 But she is also quick to help customers with tip and tricks as needed.

 She is our resident independent artist and often helps create new patterns and samples when time allows.